Arthur M. Sackler Gallery: History

 Japanese Prime Minister Masayoshi Ōhira visited the Freer Gallery of Art in 1979.
 During his visit, he announced that Japan would donate $1 million to the Smithsonian in order to assist in the building of an annex to the Freer to display Asian art.
 That same year, the United States Senate approved the Smithsonian Institution's request for $500,000 to build museums for Asian and African art on June 6.
 In June, 1980, the Smithsonian removed the South Quadrangle Project from their fiscal plan.
 The project resurfaced in 1981, and on December 23 Congress approved $960,000 for the new complex.
 It was the first time that federal funds were contributed to a project as unrestricted.

 In 1982, Arthur M. Sackler donated around 1,000 Asian artworks and objects to the Smithsonian Institution.
 The collection was valued at $50 million.
 Along with the object donation, Sackler also provided $4 million to build a facility to house the objects, thus founding the Arthur M. Sackler Gallery.
 The quadrangle construction began on June 22, 1982.
-An additional $36.5 million was appropriated to continue the project in October.
+An additional $36.5 million of federal money was appropriated to continue the project in October.
 Groundbreaking took place on June 21, 1983, with participation by Chief Justice Warren E. Burger, then Vice President George H. W. Bush and Smithsonian Secretary S. Dillon Ripley.
 On February 21, 1984, Milo C. Beach was declared scholarly director of the Sackler Gallery.

 The gallery opened on September 28, 1987.
 Arthur Sackler died four months before the opening.
 In honor of the quadrangle complex's opening, Washington, D.C.
 Mayor Marion Barry declared the day "Smithsonian Institution Day."
 Starting in October, Milo C. Beach served as acting director of both the Sackler and the Freer.
 In November 1988, he became director of both.

 In March 2002, scholar in Islamic art Julian Raby was appointed director of the combined galleries.
 In 2006, J. Keith Wilson became the assistant director and curator of Chinese art.

 In January, 2012, the Sackler celebrated the 30th anniversary of its founding with a gift of $5 million from Sackler's widow.